1 T soy sauce, low sodium

 1 large green bell pepper, sliced into 1 inch pieces

-8 oz baby bok choy, sliced on diagonal
+8 oz baby or regular bok choy, sliced on diagonal

 8 oz sliced water chestnuts